-'''

 <dependency org="com.microej.tool" name="nls-po-crowdin" rev="1.0.0" transitive="false"/>

-'''

-Once the module has been built, edit the file platform/tools/crowdin.properties to configure the Crowdin connection:
+Once the module has been built, edit the file platform/tools/crowdin/crowdin.properties to configure the Crowdin connection:

-- set crowdin.token to the Crowdin API token.
-A token can be generated in the Crowdin in Settings > API > click on New Token . - set crowdin.projectsIds to the id of the Crowdin project.
-The project id can be found in the Section on a project page.
+- set crowdin. token to the Crowdin API token.
+A token can be generated in the Crowdin in Settings > API click on New Token . - set crowdin.projectsIds to the id of the Crowdin project.
+The project id can be found in the Details section on a project page.
 Multiple projects can be set by separating their id with a comma (for example crowdin.projectsIds=12,586,874).

-When the configuration is done, the fetch of the Crowdin translations can be done by executing the script crowdin. but or crowdin.
+When the configuration is done, the fetch of the Crowdin translations can be done by executing the script crowdin. bat or crowdin.sh located in the folder platform/tools/crowdin/.
 The PO files retrieved from Crowdin are automatically pasted in the folder translations, therefore the new translations are applied after the next Virtual Device restart.